EBISPOT/ICBO2017/README.md

 ## Part Four - Selecting our ontology(s)

-Now we are going to try and annotate our data to an ontology.
+It is now time we try and annotate our data to an ontology.

 Let's go look at our ontology options in the [Ontology Lookup Service (OLS)](www.ebi.ac.uk/ols).

 The GWAS Catalog annotates it's traits to the [Experimental Factor Ontology (EFO)](www.ebi.ac.uk/efo) and that's what we will try to do to.
-Try and find EFO in OLS.
-Take a look at it's structure.
+-[x] Try and find EFO in OLS.
+-[x] Take a look at it's structure.
-Find the 'Ontology history' tab and take a look at how EFO evolves over time.
+-[x] Find the 'Ontology history' tab and take a look at how EFO evolves over time.
 Active development of an ontology is a good indicator that this ontology is kept up to date.
 As the domain of biomedicine changes, it is only natural that the ontologies representing that domain should reflect the changes.

-Now that we have decided which ontology we will use, let's try and actually annotate our data to that ontoloy!
+Now that we have decided which ontology we will use, let's go an meet Zooma!

 ## Part Five - Automatic data annotation through Zooma